Analytics206/erp_manufacturing/docs/00-dev_notes.md

-# NEW PROJECT NAME Development Notes
+# Base ERP Development Notes

-## This document contains developer notes and reminders for ongoing work on the NEW PROJECT NAME project.
+## This document contains developer notes and reminders for ongoing work on the Base ERP Manufacturing project.

 ## To-Do Items